awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 AWS IoT Greengrass provides a containerized Lambda runtime environment for user\-defined code that you author in AWS Lambda\.
 Lambda functions that are deployed to an AWS IoT Greengrass core run in the core's local Lambda runtime\.
 Local Lambda functions can be triggered by local events, messages from the cloud, and other sources, which brings local compute functionality to connected devices\.
 For example, you can use Greengrass Lambda functions to filter device data before transmitting the data to the cloud\.

 To deploy a Lambda function to a core, you add the function to a Greengrass group \(by referencing the existing Lambda function\), configure group\-specific settings for the function, and then deploy the group\.
-If the function accesses AWS services, you also must add any required permissions to the group role\.
+If the function accesses AWS services, you also must add any required permissions to the Greengrass group role\.

 You can configure parameters that determine how the Lambda functions run, including permissions, isolation, memory limits, and more\.
 For more information, see [Controlling Execution of Greengrass Lambda Functions by Using Group\-Specific Configuration](lambda-group-config.md)\.